 EBITDA means earnings before interest, tax, depreciation and amortisation.
-"EBITDA - unrealised gains + unrealised losses" is represented in the Fund's audited Annual Financial Report as profit from operations plus interest expense.
+"EBITDA - unrealised gains + unrealised losses" is represented in the Fund's reviewed financial accounts as profit from operations plus interest expense.

-The Fund's Interest Cover Ratio for the half-year ending 31 December 2023 was 2.48 times.
+The Fund's Interest Cover Ratio for the half-year ending 31 December 2024 was 2.33 times.

-CFM intends to fund interest payments from income received by the Fund and does not intend to capitalise any interest payments.
+CFM intends to fund interest payments from income received by the Fund and does not capitalise any interest payments.